 It will be my great pleasure to tell you all about what we have been discovering about the site and its immediate landscape over the coming months in several blogs.
 The fabulous reconstruction drawing by artist Phoebe Herring can be seen on the reconstruction drawings page of our website here.

-This first blog is to celebrate the beginning of access works to the well, the volunteers, led by Matt went out last week to clear the overhanging and encroaching vegetation along the path to the well itself.
+This first blog is to celebrate the beginning of access works to the well; the volunteers, led by Matt cleared the overhanging and encroaching vegetation along the path to the well itself.
 This is a wet route and quite hard to follow due to fallen tree trunks and large boggy areas; we are hoping to install some well-placed stepping-stones to improve access whilst intruding as little as possible on the wild look of the woodland and the atmospheric approach to the well cherished by many.
 (Although I expect that welly’s will almost always be needed to get there with dry feet!)
 It looks like historically in fact there had been some granite stones along this route which is very interesting and suggests its always been a bit of a tricky route.

 Whilst we were there, we also did some clearing up of the baptistry building ‘precinct’ that had a few overgrown corners.
 This work which we were planning anyway had been jumped forwards in the calendar by a series of increasingly concerning fire incidents in the cistern of the chapel itself, a problem that has been getting steadily worse over the summer and particularly the autumn of this year.
 The problems caused by this is now so great that it has caused irreparable heat and smoke damage to the fabric of the building which is a great shame.